Factbox: Saudi Arabia, China sign deals worth potentially $65 billion

 - King Abdulaziz City for Science and Technology and China's CASA signed an agreement to manufacture drones.

-- Saudi's SAGIA investment authority awarded licenses to telecommunications equipment supplier ZTE to build smart metres and Shandong Tiejun Electric to carry out electrical and industrial activities.
+- Saudi's SAGIA investment authority awarded licenses to telecommunications equipment supplier ZTE to build smart meters and Shandong Tiejun Electric to carry out electrical and industrial activities.

 - Saudi's Royal Commission for Jubail and Yanbu signed an agreement with PAN-ASIA to assign the location for a petchem project with $2 billion investments.